rudicba/layer-ngxps-site/README.md

-# layer-ngxps-site
+# ngxps-site
-Layer for deploying static sites in Nginx Pagespeed
+Subordinate for deploying static sites in Nginx Pagespeed